-The goal of this study was to investigate whether the type of task influences the representation of bodies and body expressions inside and outside body selective category areas during measurement of brain activity with fMRI.
+The goal of this study was to investigate whether the type of task and of emotion expression influences the representation of bodies and body expressions inside and outside body selective category areas during measurement of brain activity with fMRI.
 We used decoding analysis to discover how body areas are involved in explicit as opposed to implicit expression processing.
 If ventrotemporal body object categories areas (EBA, FBA) are relatively insensitive to task dynamics then they should not be among the areas where task differences are observed.
-Alternatively, body category representation areas may be directly involved in expression recognition or indirectly through functional connectivity with other important areas in expression processing like the amygdalae as found for faces in FFA (Vuilleumier et al. 2004) and may also obtain for bodies in FBA (de Gelder, Hortensius, and Tamietto 2012), prefrontal areas (VLPFC) and action representation areas in parietal cortex, specifically intraparietal sulcus (IPS) and inferior parietal lobule (IPL).
+Alternatively, body category representation areas may be directly involved in expression recognition or indirectly through their connectivity with other important brain areas that are known to play a role in expression processing like the amygdalae (Vuilleumier et al. 2004; de Gelder, Hortensius, and Tamietto 2012), prefrontal areas (VLPFC) and action representation areas in parietal cortex, specifically intraparietal sulcus (IPS) and inferior parietal lobule (IPL).

-Two different tasks were designed to be formally similar (similar difficulty, similar response alternatives) for use with the same stimulus materials consisting of body expressions with two different emotions and two different skin colors.
-One task, emotion categorization, required explicit recognition of the body expression and a forced choice between two alternatives.
-The other shape task required explicit recognition of a shape overlaid on the body image and a forced choice between two shape alternatives.
+Two different tasks were designed to be formally similar (similar difficulty, similar response alternatives) for use with the same stimulus materials that consisted of body expressions with two different emotions and two different skin colors.
+One task, emotion perception, required explicit recognition of the body expression and a forced choice between two alternatives.
+The other task was shape perception and required explicit recognition of a shape overlaid on the body image and a forced choice between two shape alternatives.
 We used multivariate decoding and RSA in order to decode stimulus and task related information in locally defined patterns of brain activity (Connolly et al. 2012; Connolly et al. 2016; Huth et al. 2012; Kriegeskorte et al. 2008; Mitchell et al. 2008; Nastase et al. 2017; Oosterhof et al. 2010; Sha et al. 2015).
-Our goal was to answer the question whether activity in body category representation areas EBA and FBA would be critical for the difference between the emotion vs the shape task and whether this difference could also be decoded in other areas possibly in amygdalae.
-The alternatively outcome would be that the task cannot be decoded in the category areas and similar activity in those areas, indicating that category representation is independent from the actual task requirements.
-To anticipate, our results show that the difference between the two tasks can be decoded in EBA, VLPFC and IPL and that task sensitivity is clearly seen both in category selective areas in the higher visual cortex and in the VLPFC.
+Our goal was to answer the question whether activity in body category representation areas EBA and FBA would vary significantly between the emotion vs the shape task and whether this difference could also be decoded in other areas possibly in amygdalae.
+The alternatively outcome would be that the task cannot be decoded in the category areas, indicating that category representation is immune from task requirements and attribute recognition.
+To anticipate, our results show that the difference between the two tasks can be decoded in EBA, VLPFC and IPL and that task sensitivity but not attribute selectivity is clearly seen in category selective areas in the higher visual cortex and in the VLPFC.

-| Materials and Methods
+Materials and methods

-- 3 The present study uses brain and behavioral data previously collected and described in (Watson - 4 and de Gelder 2017) but now analyzed from a different theoretical perspective and with fully - 5 different methods.
+The present study uses brain and behavioral data previously collected and described in (Watson and de Gelder 2017) but now analyzed from a different theoretical perspective and with fully different methods.

-| Participants
+Participants

-- 8 Data of twenty Caucasian participants were used for the current study (8 males, mean age \pm - 9 standard deviation= 22 ± 3.51 years).
-Participants were naive to the task and the stimuli and - 10 received a monetary reward for their participation.
-Written informed consent was provided before - starting the protocol.
-The scanning session took place at the neuroimaging facility Scannexus at - 12 Maastricht University.
-All procedures conformed with the Declaration of Helsinki and the study - was approved by the Ethics Committee of Maastricht University.
+Data of twenty Caucasian participants were used for the current study (8 males, mean age \pm standard deviation= 22 ± 3.51 years).
+Participants were naive to the task and the stimuli and received a monetary reward for their participation.
+Written informed consent was provided before starting the protocol.
+The scanning session took place at the neuroimaging facility Scannexus at Maastricht University.
+All procedures conformed with the Declaration of Helsinki and the study was approved by the Ethics Committee of Maastricht University.